tlwilliams895/curriculum-docs/src/building/setup.rst

    At this point, it is very important to make sure you followed the directions above to point your ``origin`` remote at the right location.

 After the build successfully completes, add and commit the built site.
-You’ll have several new files and directories in this commit, since it will be the first (and only) time many of the site’s static files are moved into the ``/docs``, from which they’ll be served.
+You'll have several new files and directories in this commit, since it will be the first (and only) time many of the site's static files are moved into the ``/docs``, from which they'll be served.

 ::